harrison-tran/ai-hr-essentials/README.md

 ## **Resource - Generative AI in HR:**
 * [The Role Of Generative AI And Large Language Models in HR](https://joshbersin.com/2023/03/the-role-of-generative-ai-and-large-language-models-in-hr/)
-* [21+ ChatGPT Prompts for HR To Accelerate Your Productivity](https://www.aihr.com/blog/chatgpt-prompts-for-hr/#Before): Some great ChatGPT prompts to use as a recruiter or an HR professional
+* [21+ ChatGPT Prompts for HR To Accelerate Your Productivity](https://www.aihr.com/blog/chatgpt-prompts-for-hr/#Before): Some great ChatGPT prompts to use as a recruiter or an HR professional.
 * [How Generative AI Will Transform HR](https://www.bcg.com/publications/2023/transforming-human-resources-using-generative-ai?utm_source=talentedgeweekly.beehiiv.com&utm_medium=referral&utm_campaign=talent-edge-weekly-issue-194): Great article that HR leaders can review to see possible use cases of Generative AI in traditional HR use cases.
-* [Example of a ChatGPT Policy](https://trainual.com/template/chatgpt-policy): Examples of policy template for the use of Generative AI
+* [Example of a ChatGPT Policy](https://trainual.com/template/chatgpt-policy): Examples of policy template for the use of Generative AI.

 ## **Resources - Day-to-Day Talent activities:**
 ### **Talent Sourcing, Talent Market Intelligence Practices:**